COLLEGE OF PUBLIC HEALTH

 With its focus on health promotion and disease prevention, the field of public health provides a foundation for our health care system that ultimately means lower health care costs.

 Our College of Public Health is closely tied to that effort and partners with other USF Health colleges with an inter-professional approach that provides stronger team learning and collaborative research, ultimately improving the quality of health services, health care and our greater public health.

 The College is also closely engaged with all forms of public agencies and private corporations that are determined to promote health and offer disease prevention.
 Our faculty are frequently called on, in both crisis situations and preemptive planning, for a range of important public health issues.
 Our experts are asked to examine water contaminants, study risk factors for heart disease, evaluate risk of injury to assembly line workers, promote good eating habits and prenatal care, evaluate health programs, and determine the health care needs of communities.

-More recently, our faculty have been on the frontlines for evaluating mosquito populations carrying Zika virus, a known threat to citizens across Florida.
+More recently, our faculty have been on the frontlines for evaluating mosquito populations carrying the Zika virus, a known threat to citizens across Florida.
 This work builds on the College’s world-renowned expertise in global infectious diseases with faculty battling some of the world’s major health threats such as malaria and River Blindness.

 Advancing with Innovation in Education